GoogleCloudPlatform/healthcare/utilities/ingest/dataflow_kafka_to_fhirstore/README.md

-# DataFlow Kafka to HCAPI Streaming Pipeline
+# DataFlow Kafka to Healthcare API FHIR Store Streaming Pipeline

-The goal of this DataFlow streaming pipeline (Classic standalone deployment) is to consume messages via Apache Kafka, transform raw JSON messages to FHIR resource as per [U.S Core Implementation Guide](https://build.fhir.org/ig/HL7/US-Core/) (Preferential) and POST new created FHIR resources to Healthcare API (HCAPI R4 FHIR store) for further reconciliation ingestion via Heathcare Data Engine or standalone FHIR Store which can be used for downstream application.
+The goal of this DataFlow streaming pipeline (Classic standalone deployment) is to consume messages via Apache Kafka, transform raw JSON messages to FHIR resource as per [U.S Core Implementation Guide](https://build.fhir.org/ig/HL7/US-Core/) (Preferential) and POST new created FHIR resources to Healthcare API FHIR Store (HCAPI R4 FHIR Store) for further reconciliation ingestion via Heathcare Data Engine or standalone FHIR Store which can be used for downstream application.
-This solution is built using Apache Kafka, Google Cloud tools and services, such as Google Cloud Dataflow, Google Cloud Secret Manager, Google Cloud Healthcare API and Google Cloud Storage.
+This solution is built using Apache Kafka, Google Cloud tools and services, such as Google Cloud Dataflow, Google Cloud Secret Manager, Google Cloud Healthcare API FHIR Store and Google Cloud Storage.
-This pipeline will help users accelerate deploying streaming data pipelines from Apache Kafka to Google Healthcare API enabling users to transform their raw data to FHIR resources where streaming application is applicable.
+This pipeline will help users accelerate deploying streaming data pipelines from Apache Kafka to Google Healthcare API FHIR Store enabling users to transform their raw data to FHIR resources where streaming application is applicable.